Client ResourcesFreelancingWorking with Designers

 Be Clear About Your Policies

 For example, if you require that your employees show up for the entire eight-hour workday, that is what they need to do.
-However, if you can allow them to work part-time or from home for some hours, communicate that.
+However, if you allow them to work part-time or from home for some hours, communicate that.

-How Flexible Working can Improve Job Satisfaction
+How Flexible Working Can Improve Job Satisfaction

 Flexible Working Job Satisfaction